+1 800 437 5427

 Innovative Products for metal refiners and producers

 The key to the high performance of our filter bags is their ePTFE membranes.
-Because of our membrane’s low filter drag — the lowest available in the industry — our filters provide the highest airflow and lowest pressure drop available while also providing the highest particulate capture efficiency available to the industrial filtration market.
+Because of our membrane’s low filter resistance, our filters provide the highest airflow and lowest pressure drop available while also providing the highest particulate capture efficiency available to the industrial filtration market.

 Despite our filters’ high particulate capture, they stay “clean” and unclogged after each cleaning.
 As a result, more air can flow through the baghouse, and the evacuation process requires less energy.
 This means stable production and a lower overall cost of ownership.